Shekar777/Wind-Energy-Feasibility-Dashboard/README.md

 # 🌬️ Wind Energy Feasibility Dashboard

-A data-driven dashboard to evaluate the feasibility of wind energy projects across multiple locations using turbine specifications, wind speed data, and site characteristics.
+A data-driven dashboard to evaluate the feasibility of wind energy projects across multiple locations in india using turbine specifications, wind speed data, and site characteristics.

 ## 📊 Overview